KodeMunkie/Inky-Impression-Image-Tool/README.md

-# Image Tool for Inky Impression 4" and 5.7" (7 colour ePaper/eInk HAT)
+# Image Tool for Inky Impression 4" and 5.7"

 Button controls:
 * A - random image